swachter/scala-ts/readme.md

 ### Discriminated Union Types

 If all union cases have a common _discrimantor_ property that has a literal type then _Flow Typing_ can be used for exhaustiveness checks.
-(Note: `instanceof` checks are currently not supported for case classes; cf. [scala-js / 4062](https://github.com/scala-js/scala-js/issues/4062).)
+(Note: `instanceof` checks are currently not supported for case classes; cf. [ScalaJS/4062](https://github.com/scala-js/scala-js/issues/4062).)

 Example Scala code (without `JSExport` annotations):